highchair/artinruins-com/_property/312-wickenden-st.md

 #### Other Links

-+ [After the Duck and Bunny, How Do Ww Save These Old Houses?](//www.rimonthly.com/duck-and-bunny-demolition/){:target="_blank"}, RI Monthly
++ [After the Duck and Bunny, How Do We Save These Old Houses?](//www.rimonthly.com/duck-and-bunny-demolition/){:target="_blank"}, RI Monthly
 + [Former Duck & Bunny building in Providence demolished](//www.wpri.com/business-news/former-duck-bunny-building-in-providence-demolished/){:target="_blank"}, WPRI.com

 ### Current Events

-The building was only recently demolished and we have not been able to confirm what will take its place.
-Some rumors include a new restaurant for the owners of the Duck and Bunny and locals predict more unaffordable housing.
+While the news story below says that the owners “intend to rebuild 312 Wickenden as closely as they can manage” is has been more than two years and there has been no activity at the site.
+In 2023, there is still an unfilled hole and parts of the stairs in place at the site.

 ### History

-The building’s footprint is shown on a [Sanborn Insurance Map from 1900](//digitalsanbornmaps.proquest.com/browse_maps/40/8075/39393/41283/560744?accountid=7136){:target="_blank"} and it is also shown on an [1889 Sanborn](//repository.library.brown.edu/studio/item/bdr:213568/){:target=_blank"} at street number 248.
+_From the College Hill Historic District nomination form, Edward F. Sanderson & Keith N. Morgan, January 1976_

+312 Wickenden — House, before 1857.
+Federal; 2-1/2 stories; clapboard; gable roof; 5 bay facade with central doorway, overhead light, and cap carried on consoles.

+#### Maps

++ [Providence 1875 Volume 1, Wards 1, 2, 3; Plate Q](//t93c12bb2a2098924.starter1ua.preservica.com/uncategorized/IO_0ee59ee0-4b1e-40b0-9326-b6db7d59a113/){:target="_blank"} — Shown above the junction of Thompson Street and Wickenden and labelled as “A.P.
+Allen” at street number 248.
++ [1889 Sanborn Insurance Map, Volume 2, Plate 41](//repository.library.brown.edu/studio/item/bdr:213568/){:target=_blank"} — Shown at street number 248 as a wood frame structure (yellow) with “2” story markings and a “D” for dwelling.
+Same footprint as the previous 1875 map.

+These maps verify that the building is older than 1900, but we can not yet find proof that it is older than 1875.

 ### In the News